inmanta/inmanta-core/docs/reference/modules_content.md

 # Modules

-This page gives an overview of all modules available by Inmanta on the Inmanta Orchestration Platform.
+This page gives an overview of all modules available by Inmanta on the Inmanta Service Orchestration Platform.

 ## Adapter

-The following table provides and overview of all available adapters by Inmanta.
-Depending on the adapter they are opensource, included in specific product suites or directly licensed.
+The following table provides an overview of all available adapters made by Inmanta.
+Depending on the adapter they can be opensource, included in specific product suites or directly licensed.

 | Name               |                                                                                                               |